Skip to content

 Reviews+

-“It is the moral and ethical responsibility of early childhood educators—now more than ever before—to providing curricular and pedagogical opportunities for young children to feel safe engaging in meaningful conversations that challenge whiteness and assert anti-racism as the norm in and beyond early childhood classrooms.
+“It is the moral and ethical responsibility of early childhood educators—now more than ever before—to provide curricular and pedagogical opportunities for young children to feel safe engaging in meaningful conversations that challenge whiteness and assert anti-racism as the norm in and beyond early childhood classrooms.
 And that is exactly what this co-edited volume achieves!”

 —From the Foreword by Nathaniel Bryan, associate professor of early childhood education, The University of Texas at Austin